There's a moment we keep coming back to.

 "What's one moment from this past year where my partner showed up for me in a way I never properly thanked them for?"

-Sit with it.
-Let yourself feel the gratitude — not the performative kind, the real kind.
-The kind that makes your chest tight for a second.
+Let the real gratitude surface — not the performative kind, the kind that makes your chest tight for a second.

 Then do something with it.
 Write it down.
 Say it out loud.
 Or turn it into a Custom Tarot Card that captures it forever.